Abbey withdraws 100% mortgages

 Story link: Abbey withdraws 100% mortgages

-Related financial stories to: Abbey withdraws 100% mortgages
+Related financial stories to: Abbey withdraws 100% mortgages:

 - Extended mortgages costing Abbey borrowers thousands extra

-- Abbey cuts rates
+- Abbey launches new mortgages, reduces rates

 Next: Halifax records 2.5% fall in house prices »

-Visited 868 times, 1 so far today
+Visited 1381 times, 1 so far today